Cross-linking immunoprecipitation: eCLIP

 eCLIP (enhanced CrossLinking and ImmunoPrecipitation followed by high-throughput sequencing) is also used to map RBP binding sites on RNAs transcriptome-wide. eCLIP was designed to improve upon iCLIP by increasing the efficiency in converting purified RNA fragments into cDNA library.
 At its publication, eCLIP was reported to increase such efficiency by >1000-fold, which not only decreases wasted sequencing of PCR duplicate molecules, but also dramatically decreases experimental failures during the CLIP procedure.
 Additionally, the amplification in eCLIP is now comparable to RNA-seq, enabling rigorous quantitative normalization against paired input controls (to remove background at ribosomal and other highly abundant RNAs) as well as quantitative comparison across peaks and samples, enabling the ability to detect allele-specific binding or differential RNA binding between conditions.As in other CLIP methods, eCLIP relies on RBP-RNA interactions covalently linked using UV crosslinking of live cells.
 Cells are then lysed, and RNA is fragmented using limited RNase treatment.
 A specific RBP (and its bound RNA) is then immunoprecipitated using an antibody that specifically recognizes the targeted RBP.
-After ligation of a 3’ RNA adapter, immunoprecipitated material (as well as a paired input sample) are run on denaturing protein gels and transferred to nitrocellulose membranes.
+After ligation of a 3' RNA adapter, immunoprecipitated material (as well as a paired input sample) are run on denaturing protein gels and transferred to nitrocellulose membranes.
 A region from the protein size to 75 kDa above is cut from the membrane and treated with Proteinase K to release RNA.
 After cleanup, RNA is then reverse transcribed to ssDNA, when a second adapter is ligated.
 By ligating the second adapter to cDNAs, eCLIP can identify truncated cDNAs, similar to iCLIP, and thereby study RNA-protein interaction sites with high resolution.
 PCR amplification is then used to obtain sufficient material for high-throughput sequencing. eCLIP can also be used to identify miRNA targets and profile RNA modifications such as m6A.eCLIP datasets have been produced for over 150 RBPs with validated commercially available antibodies.

 Other CLIP methods

 sCLIP (simple CLIP) is a technique that requires lower amounts of input RNA and omits radio-labeling of the immunoprecipitated RNA.
 The method is based on linear amplification of the immunoprecipitated RNA and thereby improves the complexity of the sequencing-library despite significantly reducing the amount of input material and omitting several purification steps.
 Additionally, it permits a radiolabel-free visualization of immunoprecipitated RNA by using a highly sensitive biotin-based labeling technique.
 Along with a bioinformatical platform this method is designed to provide deep insights into RNA–protein interactomes in biomedical science, where the amount of starting material is often limited (i.e. in case of precious clinical samples).
+Additional iCLIP variants have also been developed that retain the individual nucleotide resolution but differ in one or more steps from the original iCLIP method.
+These include iCLIP2, irCLIP, iiCLIP, and iCLIP1.5, a few to name.

 As a modification of CLIP, methylated RNA sites were identified with the use of mutant enzyme or modification-specific antibody with the methods termed miCLIP or m6A-CLIP.